karim007/converter_grayscale_image_dataset_to_numpy_array/README.md

 ```python
 python converter.py
 ```
-- Under the output folder you will find the input data splitted into test and training purpose.
-Each folder contains two numpy array (datas and labels)
+-Under the output folder, you will find the input data split into test and training purpose.
+Each folder contains two numpy arrays (data and labels)
-- You can use the generated dataset with the following alorithme: https://github.com/karim007/logistic_regression
+- You can use the generated dataset with the following algorithm: https://github.com/karim007/logistic_regression